Why choose Swedish Connection?

 An au pair is a person aged between 18 and 30 who provides childcare assistance in exchange for weekly pocket money.
-Au pairs usually come to England for a cultural exchange and to improve their English.
+Au pairs usually comes for a cultural exchange and to improve their language skills.
 An au pair should be treated as part of the family and be provided with full board and lodging.

 An au pair may work up to 35 hours per week, 5 days a week, plus babysitting 1-2 nights a week.
 Pocket money starts from £100 per week.

 An au pair is not a trained nanny, nor a domestic servant or housekeeper.
 An au pair should not have sole charge of children under 2 years old.

 A returning au pair is a person aged 18 or older, who holds no professional qualifications, but who has practical experience and a genuine interest in children.
 All of our returning au pairs have a minimum of 6 months' previous experience working as an au pair.

 A returning au pair should not have sole charge of children under 2 years old.
 They may work up to 10 hours per day, as well as 2 evenings babysitting.

 Salaries range from £150 - £300 per week (gross) for a live-in position, depending on the hours worked.

 A nanny is a person aged 18 or older, who has either formal childcare qualifications or is a former au pair with at least 2 years’ experience.
 Nannies can have sole charge of babies and children, and take responsibility for all duties relating to the children.

 A nanny may live in your home or not: